 - Video calling allows you to have a desktop-based conversation so that you share a presentation and tell a story.
 Businesses often use Zoom.

-- Employee communication app is the best solution for businesses as it offers the perfect solution for deskless employees but also your in-office staff.
-Especially when:
+- Employee communication apps are the best solution for businesses with deskless and field employees as it offers the perfect solution for communicating on the go.
+For example,

 - Everyone has a mobile phone so you can keep everyone on the same page